ucsb-cs156/w24/_lectures/lect00.md

   The point of reading this paper is to try to understand *why* this course is structured the way it is.

-# Other Homework is on Gradescope
+# Other Homework will be on Gradescope

 * You can access Gradescope through Canvas
 * Link to Canvas is on the course website: <https://ucsb-cs156.github.io/m23>
-* There are reading assignments in the textbooks for each homework assignment.
+* There will be reading assignments in the textbooks for each homework assignment.

 # What will we learn in this class: